Retinol: Skin

-Deficiencies in vitamin A have been linked to an increased susceptibility to skin infection and inflammation.
+Deficiencies in vitamin A and retinoic acid have been linked to an increased susceptibility to skin infection and inflammation.
 Vitamin A appears to modulate the innate immune response and maintains homeostasis of epithelial tissues and mucosa through its metabolite, retinoic acid (RA).
 As part of the innate immune system, toll-like receptors in skin cells respond to pathogens and cell damage by inducing a pro-inflammatory immune response which includes increased RA production.
 The epithelium of the skin encounters bacteria, fungi and viruses.
 Keratinocytes of the epidermal layer of the skin produce and secrete antimicrobial peptides (AMPs).
 Production of AMPs resistin and cathelicidin, are promoted by RA.
 Another way that vitamin A helps maintain a healthy skin and hair follicle microbiome, especially on the face, is by reduction of sebum secretion, which is a nutrient source for bacteria.

-Retinol has been the subject of clinical studies related to its ability to reduce the appearance of fine lines on the face and neck.
+Retinol is used topically, in often unregulated cosmetic applications, claiming to mitigate the visible effects of ageing on the skin.
+Clinical and histological improvement is observed, but is not maintained after application is discontinued.
+When applied topically there is very little systemic absorption through the skin.
+Retinol has been the subject of clinical studies regarding its ability to reduce fine wrinkles and roughness on the face and neck.

+All-trans retinol has been used in over-the-counter cosmetic products since 1984.
+Retinol is chemically unstable in topical formulations and is sensitive to factors such as light, oxygen, heat, and heavy metals; formulation approaches including retinol derivatives, antioxidants, chelating agents, and lipid-based or nanoformulation systems have been investigated to improve stability, tolerability, and skin delivery.

+A common side effect of topical retinoid therapy is "retinoid dermatitis", irritation or reaction characterized by erythema, scaling, dryness, and pruritis.
+Topical retinol has been regulated as a cosmetic ingredient in the European Union and UK since November 2025; under Commission Regulation 2024/996, retinol was limited to a maximum of 0.05% retinol equivalent in body lotion and 0.3% in other leave-on and rinse-off products, with mandatory labelling.